Uttam Mohanty

-Uttam Mohanty is an Indian Odia film and television actor who has to his credit more than 135 Odia films to date and has acted in 30 Bengali films and in a Hindi film Naya Zaher.
+Uttam Mohanty (23 December 1958 – 27 February 2025) was an Indian film and television actor who had to his credit more than 135 Odia films and acted in 30 Bengali films and in a Hindi film Naya Zaher.

 Early life

-Uttam Mohanty was born and brought up in Baripada, Odisha.
+Mohanty was born and brought up in Baripada in a Karan family.
 His grandfather settled in Baripada 150 years ago.
 He completed his early education from M.K.C.
 High School.
 As a child he was very naughty which brought fresh complaints from outside.
 After matriculation he joined Maharaja Purnachandra College, Baripada for his intermediate and bachelor's in science.
 During his college days he was inclined more towards acting.
 He always tried to play the lead part in dramas.
 He was equally passionate to sports like badminton and table tennis.
 After completing graduation, he went to Ludhiana for chartered accountancy.
 Thereafter he stayed with his elder brother, the late Arun Ku.
 Mohanty, in Kolkata for some time, enrolled in a chartered accountancy course there.
-Till now he is closely associated with Baripada.
+He was closely associated with Baripada.